Pumpekraftverk/FM4017-Project/README.md

 Known bugs at this time is:
 - Not all production gets distributed as some zones lack the required generator carrier(s).
 -

+Limitations of the model
+- Only LPF is viable.
 -